LeviKuhaulua/Coding-Notes/Programming Languages/C# and Unity/Creating a Map/README.md

 In the `Hierarchy`section, add a 2D tilemap component (make the tilemap `Rectangular`).
 Then open up the `Window` menu and select 2D then Tile Palette.
 Create a new Tile Palette and create a new Folder to contain those palettes.
 Drag n' Drop the Tileset onto the tile palette to create your map.
 <br>

-**IMPORTANT NOTE** -: To create details for the map, you will need to create multiple tile palettes.
+**IMPORTANT NOTE** : To create details for the map, you will need to create multiple tile palettes.
 With one tile palette being in a higher "order" or layer so that it is not covered by an existing tile.
+This will come in handy later on when doing `Collisions`.